20.3 C

 And then, when things finally grow too tough to handle, these troubled people seek refuge in distractions, drugs, or even the afterlife.
 Back in 2015, for example, the suicide rate in Australia is at its peak after more than 10 years.
 And in 2016, there are more than three million drug users in the country — many of them suffering from various mental pressures.

 But it doesn’t have to be this way.
 The greatest temptation when facing any mental concerns is to keep it private, perhaps to wait for it to resolve itself.
-We offer some interventions which could probably help.
+We offer some interventions that could probably help.
+This could include supplements like magnesium citrate (available at: https://www.amazon.com/Nutricost-Magnesium-Servings-Vegetarian-Capsules/dp/B08KFK7H8G) to support overall well-being.

 Seek the support of your family and community.
 As no man is an island, no man should endure the pains of the mental pressures alone.
 If there is anyone who can understand your troubles, it’s your family and friends.
 Start it simple: talk to them, tell them about your problems, and just have them listen.
 This is where everything begins, and you will be surprised at how much weight this simple act will take off from your mind.